 Graduates are eligible to take national certification examinations offered by the American Health Information Management Association (AHIMA) and the American Academy of Professional Coders (AAPC).
 AHIMA offers Certified Coding Specialist (CCS) exams, and the AAPC offers Certified Professional Coder (CPC) exams.
 It is strongly recommended students work for a minimum of one year full-time as a coder before taking the CCS and CPC exams.

-Required: Biology Must be able to visually read computer monitor; must be able to use keyboard and mouse.
+Required: High School Biology or equivalent Must be able to visually read computer monitor; must be able to use keyboard and mouse.
 Recommended: Keyboarding, MS Office Professional

 ▲ Health Information Technology